68th Street Bike Lanes

 This project will make a series of improvements to 68th Street between Indian School Road and Thomas Road with the goal of improving safety, connectivity, and the quality of life for residents, students and visitors by completing critical north/south regional bike lanes on this major roadway.

 The project will reduce the four-lane roadway to two lanes and add bike lanes, pedestrian improvements, left turn bays and intersection improvements at Osborn Road.
 The project will add two Rectangular Rapid Flashing Beacon (RRFB) crossings, one at Avalon and the other at 2nd Street.
-The project will keep most of the on-street parking on 68th Street north of Osborn Road and add turn lanes.
+The project will keep the on-street parking on 68th Street north of Osborn Road and add turn lanes.

 Upon completion, this project will give pedestrians, cyclists, and drivers comfortable space for each transportation mode and will improve local and regional connectivity by linking to the existing bikeway and planned network in the area.